-(1983; 94 minutes; rated PG; directed by Bob Clark and starring Peter Billingsley, Melinda Dillon and Darren McGavin; available on DVD through the Collier County Public Library; available on DVD through amazon.com and barnesandnoble.com; available only on DVD via Netflix; runs almost continuously each holiday season on cable movie channels – and has a traditional marathon beginning Christmas Eve on TBS)
+(1983; 94 minutes; rated PG; directed by Bob Clark and starring Peter Billingsley, Melinda Dillon and Darren McGavin; and this film runs almost continuously each holiday season on cable movie channels – and has a traditional 24-hour marathon beginning Christmas Eve on TBS)

 YOU’LL SHOOT YOUR EYE OUT!